liweinan/my-openshift-workspace/tools/README.md

 ### `delete-stacks-by-name.sh`

 Finds and deletes all stacks containing a specific name, after prompting for confirmation.
-It sends delete commands in parallel for faster operation.

 **Usage:** `./delete-stacks-by-name.sh <substring>`
 **Warning:** This is a destructive operation.